CSC301H5/finalprojectw23-workingbees/README.md

 - React server is configured to run on port 3000 by default.
 - Express server is configured to run on 3030.
-- Test site is available at the react URL.
-It provides one button for querying the database, and one for inserting a document (just inserts a timestamp of when you pressed the button.)

 # Contribution

 We use git flow for this repository.
-Each feature should have a corresponding user story in PB.md.
-Feature branches should be created for each user story, following the name scheme of `S[N]-[XYZ]` where N is the sprint number and XYZ is the unique user story number (exclude the brackets.)
-For example, story 5 in sprint 2 would be a branch called `S2-5`.
+Each feature should have corresponding user stories in PB.md.
+Feature branches should be created for each user story (or multiple if they are closely related), following the name scheme of `S[N]-[X].[Y].[Z]...` where N is the sprint number and X, Y, Z, etc. are unique user story numbers (exclude the brackets.)
+For example, story 5 and 6 in sprint 2 would be a branch called `S2-5.6`.
 Feature branches can be merged into the `develop` branch for testing via a pull request.
 Once a release is ready in `develop`, it can be merged into `main` as a release via pull request.

 There is an active [Trello board](https://trello.com/invite/b/5JuJEXhe/ATTI00d30d0f1e90294d75fa0d18df1ff0e1A9B0C005/hivemind) being used for ticketing.

+Backend API documentation can be found [here](https://fork-baryonyx-771.notion.site/Backend-api-v1-documentation-86b8c007cc114fa7ba5507ae83f7b172).

+Frontend documentation can be found [here](https://fork-baryonyx-771.notion.site/Frontend-Documentation-63fba7073c87477c9223a9586e3df1b0).